403(b) Retirement Plan

 A 403(b) plan offers several unique benefits distinguishing it from a 401(k):

 • 403(b) Age 50 + Catch-Up: Participants who are age 50 and over are eligible to make additional annual contributions to the 403(b) plan beginning in the year they turn 50.
 If a participant is already contributing the maximum amount to his/her 403(b) plan, then he/she may also be able to contribute even more using the Catch-Up Contribution.
-In 2004, the Age 50+ catch-up contribution limit was $3,000.
-That figure increases to $4,000 in 2005 and $5,000 in 2006.
+As of 2019, the Age 50+ catch-up contribution limit was $6,000.

 • 403(b) Lifetime Catch-Up: This provision is available to employees who have completed at least 15 years of service, and allows participants to contribute up to $3,000 in addition to the regular contribution limit.
 To qualify for the Lifetime Catch-Up, the 403(b) plan participant must also have contributed an average of less than $5,000 a year to the plan.
 The maximum lifetime limit for this catch-up provision is $15,000.